BaseMPSExpectationValue

 See also

-varying both i and j at once.
+correlation_functionvarying both i and j at once.

-generalization to sums of terms on the left/right.
+term_list_correlation_function_rightgeneralization to sums of terms on the left/right.

-- term_correlation_function_left(term_L, term_R, i_L=None, j_R=0, autoJW=True, opstr=None)[source]¶
+- term_correlation_function_left(term_L, term_R, i_L=None, j_R=0, autoJW=True, opstr=None)[source]

 Correlation function between (multi-site) terms, moving the left term, fix right term.